The Top Restructuring and Distressed Debt Books in 2021

 - Creating Value through Corporate Restructuring - Gilson

-Note: Here at Restructuring Interviews, we've compiled questions and answers created as a result of going through all of these books and much more.
+Note: In the Restructuring Interviews course, I've dedicated several guides to questions and answers developed from these books.
 If that's something that might interest you, you can check it out here.

-This is the Bible of the world of restructuring and distressed debt.
-Moyer walks you through how hedge funds think about dealing with truly distressed companies that are almost certainly going to go through bankruptcy.
+This is the Bible in the world of restructuring and distressed debt.
+Moyer walks you through how distressed hedge funds think about dealing with truly distressed companies that are almost certainly going to go Chapter 11 (he spends less time on out-of-court restructurings, which is partly a function of what the restructuring landscape looked like in the early 2000s when he wrote the book).

 Moyer covers the legal analysis, the financial analysis, and the psychological analysis that traditional distressed debt funds go through on every deal.

-While nearly every young restructuring banker of distressed analyst will read Moyer, or at least have his book on their shelf, it is worth mentoring it is nearly two decades old now.
+While nearly every young restructuring banker of distressed analyst will read Moyer, or at least have his book on their shelf, it is worth mentioning that it is nearly two decades old now.

-Much as M&A activity fundamentally changed in the 1980s and 1990s - becoming much more commoditized and normalized - so too has restructuring and distressed debt deals over the past decade.
+Much as M&A activity fundamentally changed in the 1980s and 1990s - becoming much more commoditized and normalized - so too have restructurings and distressed debt deals over the past decade.

 For this reason, Moyer sets a solid foundation, but misses some critical elements surrounding out-of-court restructuring work that has become much more popularized recently.

-Moyer also focuses very much on traditional distressed debt hedge fund tactics - revolving around taking appropriate positions in the capital structure prior to a Chapter 11 - as opposed to doing lending or out-of-court exchanges with distressed companies.
+Moyer also focuses very much on traditional distressed debt hedge fund tactics - revolving around taking appropriate, often controlling, positions in the capital structure prior to a Chapter 11 - as opposed to doing distressed lending or out-of-court exchanges with distressed companies.

 PE funds that have huge credit arms - like Apollo, TPG, Blackstone, and KKR - all operate in a fundamentally different way.
-All will actively look to place favorable new capital in distressed companies in the form of term loans of secured notes.
+All will actively look to place favorable new capital in distressed companies in the form of term loans or secured notes, instead of looking toward traditional "buy for control" strategies.

 In the world of restructuring and distressed debt you can really break things down into three categories: